Home » All Recipes » Lemon Crinkle Cookies

 Lemon Crinkle Cookies

-Soft, chewy and flavourful little bites of heaven.
+Soft, chewy and flavorful little bites of heaven.

-These cookies have a delicate, citrus flavour which they get from fresh lemons.
-Freshly squeezed lemon juice and zest give them just enough lemon flavour without feeling overpowering.
+These cookies have a delicate, citrus flavor which they get from fresh lemons.
+Freshly squeezed lemon juice and zest gives them just enough lemon flavor without feeling overpowering.
+If you want a more pronounced lemon flavor, you can easily double the lemon juice or zest.

 Lemon Crinkle Cookies piled on a small cooling rack surrounded by lemon wedges.